2026 Mercedes C-Class Electric: Everything we know [Update]

 The Mercedes C-Class has been among the most popular models offered by the Stuttgart-headquartered brand.
-The model has existed for almost 30 years, having undergone five generations of upgrades and evolution.
+The model has existed for over 30 years, having undergone five generations of upgrades and evolution.
 And now, for the first time, a Mercedes C-Class Electric is in the pipeline.
 Automotive News reported in October 2021 that Mercedes-Benz dealers in the U.S. have received a confirmation that an electric C-Class is headed to America, along with the next-generation GLC Electric, which would rival the Tesla Model Y.

-Every Mercedes model to get an Electric option
+Every Mercedes will get an Electric option

 By 2025, our customers will be able to choose an all-electric alternative for every model we make.